 Chrissie Wellington, the four-time Ironman world champion and head of participation for parkrun, reveals her top reasons to set a goal in her new triathlon book To The Finish Line.
 They range from raising money for charity to improving mental health and even scaring yourself – with a belief that you should be both proud and public about your intentions.
 “Commit physically and mentally by entering that race and then make that goal tangible by writing it down and telling friends, family and Facebook,” Wellington suggests.

-It seems there’s no better time to make your #MySummerGoal pledge and then shout about it from the digital rooftops, And remember, when you do hit that goal, it’s important to celebrate and take it in before setting your next one.
+It seems there’s no better time to set your goal and then shout about it from the digital rooftops, And remember, when you do hit that goal, it’s important to celebrate and take it in before setting your next one.